arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 <img src="/img/memphismeat-fried-chicken.jpg" width="100%"/>

-If they're not going to do that, not going to be as antibiotics, then **they've got a great selling point**.
+If they're not going to do that, not going to be using antibiotics, then **they've got a great selling point**.
 I have not done an in-depth study, but I think that is one \[question] that the companies are going to have to address. **You can get away without using antibiotics when you’re doing a prototype, but I think the question of scale is a really important one.**

 The second question, which is not actually specific to antibiotics, but it’s fairly illuminated by the rise of industrial chicken is that poultry around the world: **intellectual property (IP)**.

 As birds were hybridized and crossbred to make the modern industrial chicken, chicken became no longer an open-source food.
 It became _entirely intellectual property_ owned by, really, only two companies now.

 Whether you are a giant producer, like Perdue, or a small producer in France, you are buying your chicks time after time from those companies that hold the genetics of chicken.
 At this point, cattle and pigs are still open source.
 There are certainly breeds and varieties, and there is some degree of wanting to keep those breeding varieties true, but they are not IP.

+> _“If it can stay away from antibiotics, it may be that cellular ag solves the problem of satisfying the appetite for meat in an antibiotic-free way.”_

 I think the larger philosophical question that consumers are going to ask: **is cellular meat IP, and do consumers actually want that?** Do they want all their food to be owned by big corporations?